 The first line consists of the denominator followed by its 10's complement (2 is 8's 10's complement).
 The numerator has been divided by a "j" such that there are as many digits to the right of the "j" as there are digits in the denominator.
 We then put a zero under the first digit of the numerator.
 Now add up the digits in that column of the numerator to get a sum of 1 (1 + 0 = 1).
-Multiply it by the 10's complement to get 2 $(1 \times 2 = 2)$ .
+Multiply it by the 10's complement to get 2 ($1 \ge 2$).
 Put that under the second digit of the numerator.
 The sum of the digits under the second column is 4.
 Multiplying this by the 10's complement gives us 8.
-Put the 8 under the third digit of the numerator, right of the "j".
+Put the 8 under the third digit of the numerator, right of the"j".
 Now we add up the numbers under the columns.
-Note that there is no carry over from the right of the "j" to the left of it.
-Following the rules on how to deal with a remainder greater than the denominator, we divide the remainder as the final remainder.
+Note that there is no carry over from the right of the"j" to the left of it.
+Following the rules on how to deal with a remainder greater than the denominator, we divide the remainder by the denominator and add the new quotient to the original quotient and retain the new remainder as the final remainder.
 This method is extended for other numbers.
-Nikhilam division algorithm just involves the addition of numbers which is very much different from the traditional division technique including multiplication of big numbers by the trial digit of the quotient at each step and subtracts that result from dividend at each step
+Nikhilam division algorithm just involves the addition of numbers which is very much different from the traditional division technique including multiplication of big numbers by the trial digit of the quotient at each step and subtracts that result from dividend at each step.